Consensus decision-making

 Consensus decision-making is a group decision-making process in which participants work together to develop proposals for actions that achieve a broad acceptance.
-Consensus is reached when everyone in the group assents to a decision (or almost everyone; see stand aside) even if some do not fully agree to or support all aspects of it.
-It differs from simple unanimity, which requires all participants to support a decision.
+Consensus is reached when everyone in the group assents to a decision (or supermajority; see stand aside) even if some do not fully agree to or support all aspects of it.
 Consensus decision-making in a democracy is consensus democracy.

+Consensus differs from unanimity, which requires all participants to support a decision.

 Origin and meaning of term

 The word consensus is Latin meaning "agreement, accord", derived from consentire meaning "feel together".
-A noun, consensus can represent a generally accepted opinion - "general agreement or concord; harmony", "a majority of opinion" - or the outcome of a consensus decision-making process.
+A noun, consensus can represent a generally accepted opinion – "general agreement or concord; harmony", "a majority of opinion" – or the outcome of a consensus decision-making process.
 This article refers to the process and the outcome (e.g. "to decide by consensus" and "a consensus was reached").

 History

 Consensus decision-making, as a self-described practice, originates from several nonviolent, direct action groups that were active in the Civil rights, Peace and Women's movements in the USA during counterculture of the 1960s.
 The practice gained popularity in the 1970s through the anti-nuclear movement, and peaked in popularity in the early 1980s.
 Consensus spread abroad through the anti-globalization and climate movements, and has become normalized in anti-authoritarian spheres in conjunction with affinity groups and ideas of participatory democracy and prefigurative politics.